ahoffer/desert-code-camp/README.md

 ## What is CXF?
 - Framework for service-oriented applications
-- Supports multiple protocols (styles?) for a service
+- Supports multiple service approaches:
+    - SOAP, REST, POX, and other flavors
-- Supports multiple transports (HTTP, message queues, others)
+- Supports multiple transports
+     - HTTP, message queues, others
 - Standards driven
-  - JAX-WS
-  - JAX-RS
-  - Lots of OASIS WS-* standards
+  - JAX-WS, JAX-RS, lots of OASIS WS* standards

+---

- - CXF is part of *Service Mix*
+## CXF  part of Apache Service Mix
-   - Suite of Apache software to create an enterprise service bus
+ - Suite of software to create an enterprise service bus
+   - Includes ActiveMQ, Camel, CXF, Karaf
+ - Other Code Camp 2016.1 presentations:
+   - *Building Micro-services with OSGi Apache Karaf* (1:00-2:00)
+   - *Using Apache Camel for Enterprise Integration*, (2:15-3:15)

 ---